nologic/blog/about.md

 ![](../../../../images/self_zeronight.jpg "Mikhail Sosonkin at ZeroNights 2016")

-I am a Director of Research and Data at SYNACK Inc. In this role I work on a wide range of topics from security research to data science and everything in between.
 I am passionate about finding vulnerabilities, improving security, creating quality systems and, most of all, discovery.
 Giving presentations and teaching brings me joy.

 My broad experience covers low-level assembly reverse engineering, exploitation, big data cloud development and high-order analytics.
 I can work comfortably at just about any technical level.
 In addition to my technical experiences, I have also worked in team leadership and international business liaison roles.